 Select an Accent

-Create a Mood Board
+Create a Kitchen Design Mood Board

-Collect all your favourite bits and pieces together to create a mood board of awesome ideas for your new kitchen!
+Collect all your favourite bits and pieces together to create a mood board of awesome ideas for your new kitchen.
 All the magazine cutouts, the best ideas you’ve sourced from Pinterest and your selected accent colour or pattern, any samples you may have picked up along the way – all of it!

-Set a Budget
+Set a Kitchen Renovation Budget

-Setting a budget is perhaps one of the most important factors when embarking on any home project.
-This is where you set your boundaries!
+Setting a budget is perhaps one of the most important factors when embarking on any home project: This is where you set your boundaries!

-Finalise Your Design
+Finalise your New Kitchen Design